The Jewett-Cressey House, 39 Pleasant St., Rowley MA (1732)

 William Kilham and Lucy Ann Perley

-Captain Nathaniel Perley’s brother John Perley married 4 Dec, 1817, Ann D. Haskell of Newburyport.
+Captain Nathaniel Perley’s brother John Perley married on 4 Dec, 1817, Ann D. Haskell of Newburyport.
 Her death came by her own hand 22 Sept., 1842.
-He died of cancer, 24 Feb., 1861.
-In 1845, William Kilham of Boston, a 40 year old merchant, married the daughter of John and Anna, 25 year old Lucy Ann Perley, who survived her husband.
+He died of cancer, on 24 Feb., 1861.
+In 1845, William Kilham of Boston, a 40-year-old merchant, married the daughter of John and Anna, 25-year-old Lucy Ann Perley, who survived her husband.
 The 1872 Rowley map and the 1880 directory show the owner of 100 Main St. as “Mrs. Lucy Killam.”

 Subsequent owners